-- Deposits are carried at amortised cost and therefore carrying value does not change as interest rates move. - susceptible to further rate movements. - therefore been excluded from this analysis. - sensitivity.
+- Deposits are carried at amortised cost and therefore carrying value does not change as interest rates move. - No sensitivity is provided for accrued interest as accruals are based on pre-agreed interest rates and therefore are not susceptible to further rate movements. - Finance lease interest payments are fixed at the inception of the contract and are not subject to repricing.
+They have therefore been excluded from this analysis. - Translation of foreign subsidiaries and operations into the Group's presentation currency have been excluded from the sensitivity.